-Discharge from hospital means only that the ill person's treatment has been properly started, and that he/she can safely continue treatment as an outpatient.
+Discharge from hospital means only that the person's treatment has been properly started, and that he/she can safely continue treatment as an outpatient.
 It does not mean that treatment is complete.

-Ill persons should leave the hospital with a treatment plan that will both minimize symptoms, and maximize their quality of life.
-The treatment plan will almost always include taking antipsychotic medication for an extended period of time.
-Beyond that key element, the treatment plan for the stabilization phase should reflect ill persons' needs, as well as their wishes or preferences.
-Your hospital or mental health service may offer individual or group psychotherapy, life skills training, physical activities, and occupational therapy.
-Outpatient staff can also provide help with respect to government welfare or disability pensions, and housing support programs.
-Family education programs are often separate from activities that involve the ill person, and provide help on how to understand and help the ill person.
+Ill persons should leave the hospital with a treatment/recovery plan that will both minimize symptoms and maximize their quality of life.
+Such a plan will almost always include taking antipsychotic medication for an extended period of time.
+Beyond that key element, the treatment plan for the stabilization phase should reflect their needs, as well as their wishes or preferences as they begin their recovery journey.
+Your outpatient or mental health service may offer individual or group psychotherapy, life-skills training, physical activities, and occupational therapy.
+Outpatient staff can also provide help with respect to government social services or disability pensions, and housing support programs.
+Family education programs are often separate from activities that involve the person recovering from illness, and provide help on how to understand and help the person.

-During the stabilization phase, ill individuals may still be fragile, both neurochemically and psychologically.
+During the stabilization phase, individuals may still be fragile, both neurochemically and psychologically.
 Symptoms of moderate severity may still be present, as medications can take many weeks or even months to reduce symptoms.
-As such, the best treatment activities may be more basic and gentle than they need to be in the later, stable phase.
+As such, the best treatment activities may be more basic and gentle than they need to be in the later stable phase.
 It may be better to have more structured and less complex treatment activities.
-Complicated psychosocial treatments, such as those described in the Stable Phase section below, can begin when symptoms have lessened, and more complex cognitive functions have had time to recover.

-Sometimes outpatient treatment services are grouped together into a Day Program, where patients make a commitment to a block of group activities for several days per week.
-Other services allow ill individuals to pick and choose from groups, so that their activities more closely reflect their needs.
-Individual counselling may or may not be part of these Day Programs.

-Outpatient treatment services are very inconsistent across the country, and even non-existent in some regions.
-You should be able to obtain a list of outpatient services from your local hospital, the nearest Schizophrenia Society chapter, or the Canadian Mental Health Association.
+Complicated psychosocial treatments, such as those described in the Stable Phase section below, can begin when symptoms have lessened and more complex cognitive functions have had time to recover.
+Sometimes programs offer outpatient treatment services that are grouped together into a day program, where patients make a commitment to a block of group activities for several days per week.
+Other services allow individuals to pick and choose from groups, so that their activities more closely reflect their needs.
+Individual counseling may or may not be part of these day programs.
+Outpatient treatment services are not standardized across the country, due to variances in resources of health regions (even non-existent in some regions).
+You should, however, be able to obtain a list of outpatient services from your local hospital, the provincial schizophrenia society, or the Canadian Mental Health Association.

-YOU ARE IMPORTANT TO THE ILL PERSON'S WELL BEING
+YOU ARE IMPORTANT TO THE PERSON'S WELL-BEING

-The following suggestions may help you understand how to behave around the ill individual during the early stages of treatment.
+The following suggestions may help you understand how to behave around the individual during the early stages of treatment.
 Note that what works for one individual may not work for another.
-Ask the attending doctor(s), social worker(s), and other health professionals which strategies are best suited to helping an ill person following discharge from the hospital, or after an acute episode.
-They can guide you on the matter of interacting with the ill person: whether or how hard you should push him/her to do chores, get a job, attend school, or participate in other therapeutic programs.
+Ask the attending doctor(s), social worker(s), and other health professionals which strategies are best following discharge from the hospital, or after an acute episode.
+They can guide you on the matter of interacting with the person and whether or how hard you should push him/her to do chores, get a job, attend school, or participate in other therapeutic programs.

 - Speak with a slow-paced and low-toned voice.
 Use short, simple sentences to avoid confusion.
-If necessary, repeat statements and questions using the same words - Explain clearly what you are doing, and why you are doing it.
+If necessary, repeat statements and questions using the same words. - Explain clearly what you are doing, and why you are doing it.
 For example, "I am putting your clean clothes in your closet.
-You can choose which clothes you want to wear today" - Establish a structured and regular daily routine.
+You can choose which clothes you want to wear today." - Establish a structured and regular daily routine.
 Be predictable.
 Be consistent.
-Do not say you will do something and then change your mind - Offer praise continually.
-If the ill individual combs his/her hair or shaves after three days of not doing so, comment on how attractive he/she looks - Avoid over-stimulation.
-Reduce stress and tension.
-For example, eating meals with the family may be too overwhelming at first - Persuade, but never force, the ill person to take his/her medication and to keep all medical appointments
+Do not say you will do something and then change your mind. - Offer praise continually.
+If the individual combs his/her hair or shaves after three days of not doing so, comment on how attractive he/she looks.